 In exploring client preferences, we heard three principles repeatedly:

-We are currently in the co-design phase of this project.
-We plan to implement the new notices and accompanying tools at scale in 2026.
+The redesigned notices and enclosures are now being tested with groups of clients across Arizona.
+We plan to support DES in implementing the new notices and accompanying tools at scale in 2026.

 PPL is a tax-exempt 501(c)(3)